 You can still find a lot of cheaper Dragon Well, but it will come from other regions and thus not be a true Dragon Well, even if it carries the name.

-Their Early Harvest West Lake Royal Longjing is the best Dragon Well you’ll find outside of China.
-Naturally, it is also much more expensive, costing $80 for 8 ounces of leaves.
+Their Organic Nonpareil Ming Qian Longjing is the best Dragon Well you’ll find outside of China.
+Naturally, it is also much more expensive, costing over $80 for 200 grams (about 7 oz) of leaves.

 Because it is so expensive, it doesn’t generally sell out nearly as quickly.
-The main problem with this tea is that you have to put up with Generation’s website.
+The main problem with this tea is that you have to put up with Teavivre’s website.